Andrux51/stock-watcher/README.md

 ## MEANjs Stack Starter Kit

+#### Description

+A project I put together to have a good starting place for new MEAN stack projects.

+The goal is for this kit to be ready to run out of the box with a file/folder structure that makes development easy while also making a clean, compact deployment.

 #### Steps to Get Started
+1. Clone this repo into a new folder
+  - Run `git clone https://github.com/Andrux51/meanjs-starter <new-folder>` from command line

-1. Have npm installed globally on your machine (comes with node.js download)
+2. Have npm installed globally on your machine (comes with node.js download)
+3. Have the following packages installed globally: _express, nodemon, mocha, bower, grunt, karma, phantomjs_
+  - `npm install -g express nodemon mocha bower grunt-cli karma-cli phantomjs`
-2. Run `npm install` from command line to install node.js dependencies
+4. Run `npm install` from command line to install the project's node.js dependencies
-3. Have bower and grunt installed globally on your machine (`npm install -g bower grunt-cli`)
-4. Run `bower install` from command line to install bower dependencies
+5. Run `bower install` from command line to install bower dependencies
   - If you receive the `bower command not found` message, run `npm config set prefix /usr/local`
-6. For unit testing the client: be sure to have Karma installed globally on your machine (`npm install -g karma-cli`)
-7. Run `grunt watch` from command line to watch for changes and process LESS files and unit tests
+6. Run `grunt watch` from command line to watch for changes and process LESS files and unit tests
-8. Have nodemon installed globally on your machine (`npm install -g nodemon`)
-9. Run `npm start` from command line to kick off the node.js server and watch for file changes
+7. Run `npm start` from command line to kick off the node.js server and watch for file changes
-  - This failed until I installed express
-  - `npm install -g express`
-10. For unit testing the server: be sure to have Mocha installed globally on your machine (`npm install -g mocha`)
-11. Run `npm test` from command line to run server unit tests and watch for file changes
+8. Run `npm test` from command line to run server unit tests and watch for file changes

-* __Open your browser and enjoy!__
+9. __Open your browser and enjoy!__

 #### Change the project to be your own!
+* Delete the .git folder inside the project, then run `git init` to start a new repo for your project

-* In the `client_src/index.html` file, change instances of `meanjs` or `meanjsApp` to the app name of your choice
+* In the `package.json` file, change the name, description, contributors, and repository fields to be unique
 * In the `client_src/` folder, find files named `meanjs` and variables within and change to the app name of your choice
 * In the `Gruntfile.js` file, change the `meta.sysName` property to the app name that matches your file naming pattern

 #### Deploy the project to a build server
+##### Client-side

-* `grunt deploy` is configured to load all necessary client files into a /public folder ** simply run this command and then copy the /public folder onto your remote server
+- The default grunt task is configured to load all necessary client files into a /public folder
+  - simply run `grunt` and then copy the /public folder onto your remote server
+  - This will process LESS, minify css and js files, and use filerev to break caching